 Pretty much the same as we are seeing in the web channel, with the exception that native video is in high demand across all demand peers.
-As well, in-stream video became popular and it’s showing pretty high eCPMs.
+As well, in-stream video ad formats became popular and it’s showing pretty high eCPMs.
 However, sometimes this format in the web channels could be considered by advertisers as outstream, so there is some ambiguity that needs to be under the radar of any company working in the ad tech industry.
 If we talk about CTV, pre-roll and mid-roll in-stream ads get the highest eCPMs as well as fill rates.

 Key Performance Factors

 So, you can see that the best-performing ad format really depends on the channel.
 However, there are many more factors that affect performance for each channel.

 - In-app channel: CTR metric, device ID passed, SKAdNetwork 4.0 support as well as action type (bidding/waterfall).

 - Web channel: availability of personal identifiers, universal ID support and type of integration (direct/indirect) are the must to consider; for

 - CTV: view rate, win rate, top geos and content of the channel, auction type (PMP, OMP) are important.
 In general, seasonality, GDPR regulations/TCF v.2, LGPD (Brazil), and a number of uniques influence the performance greatly.

 A/B testing is very important in ad monetization, and adding content to waterfall without A/B testing is risky.
 What do you do on your side for testing?

 A/B testing is one approach for monetization optimization, but at Smaato we use a more holistic approach to help publishers maximize their revenues.